Need a report that reflects how COVID-19 has impacted this market and its growth?

 Key Market Trends

-- Japan and South Korea are expected to be pivotal in advancing the fuel cell electric vehicle technology, as Toyota and Hyundai-Kia claim to become the global leaders in fuel cell technology.
-Moreover, the phasing out of BEV incentives globally, from 2020, paralleled by government subsidies for fuel cell electric vehicles (FCEVs) in Asian countries, including China, Japan, and South Korea, is expected to open the floodgates to private sector investments and herald the start of a new era in fuel cell vehicle technology.
+- In the coming years, nations such as China, Japan, and South Korea are expected to act as a pivot in advancing the fuel cell electric vehicle technology, as large corporations such as Toyota and Hyundai-Kia are trying to become the leaders in fuel cell technology.
+Also, the governments are looking to phase out the battery electric vehicle (BEV) incentives globally, from 2020 onwards, paralleled by the continued government subsidies for fuel cell electric vehicles (FCEVs) in Asian countries, such as China, Japan, and South Korea.

 To understand key trends, Download Sample Report